Hypogastrura nivicola

 Researchers at Queen's University (Canada) have sequenced and synthesised the anti-freeze-like protein that allows H. nivicola to operate in sub-zero environments, and found it to be glycine-rich.
 There are hopes that similar proteins may be useful for storing transplant organs and for producing better ice cream.
 By preventing the formation of ice crystals in tissues, organs could be stored at lower temperatures, increasing the time of their viability outside a living body.
 Unlike proteins with similar functions in other species, the protein found in H. nivicola breaks down easily at higher temperatures.

+In addition to the furcula used for propelling springtails, minuscule sac-like organs project from the hind gut just prior to jumping.
+These organs are speculated to aid in the action of jumping, either to protect internal organs or dispersal of pheromones but more research is needed.